wgslr/getting-started/README.md

 ./run_onedata.sh --oneprovider # In 2nd terminal window
 ```

 The installation output will provide you with Docker container ip addresses for Onezone and Oneprovider.
 Detailed information on accessing and using Onedata services can be found [here](#accessing).
-In order to test your installation please follow [these](#testing) instrcutions.
+In order to test your installation please follow [these](#testing) instructions.

 <!--
 Currently, Onedata supports only **OpenID** protocol to authenticate users.
 In order for authentication to work on an isolated machine, you need to add few entries in `/etc/hosts`.
 Please refer to this [section](#ecthosts).